The Employment Effects of Faster Payment: Evidence from the Federal Quickpay Reform

 75 Pages Posted: 18 Jul 2016 Last revised: 30 Jul 2018

 We study the impact of Quickpay, a federal reform that indefinitely accelerated payments to small business contractors of the U.S. government.
-Despite treated firms being paid just 15 days sooner, we find a strong direct effect of the reform on county-sector employment growth.
-Importantly, however, we also document substantial crowding out of non-treated firms' employment within local labor markets.
-While the overall net employment effect was positive, it was close to zero in tight labor markets -- where direct effects were weaker and crowding out stronger.
+We find a strong direct effect of the reform on employment growth at the firm-level.
+Importantly, how-ever, we also document substantial crowding out of non-treated firms' employment within local labor markets.
+While the overall net employment effect was positive, it was close to zero in tight labor markets – where crowding out was stronger.
 Our results highlight an important channel for alleviating financing constraints in small firms, but also emphasize the general-equilibrium effects of large-scale interventions, which can lead to lower aggregate outcomes depending on labor market conditions.

 Suggested Citation: Suggested Citation